 There are websites and mobile apps that help you study the questions like using flash cards.
 HamStudy.org is one of the more popular ham preparation websites at the time of this writing.
 They even make it easy to take the test online in a virtual test session!

 To find a good smartphone app, just search your smartphone’s app store to search for ham radio study guides.
 HamStudy.org has a smartphone app in addition to the website mentioned above.
 Another popular app is “Ham Radio Exam – Tech” by Roy Watson.

 Note, we do not endorse, and we are not affiliated with any of the websites or applications mentioned above.

 The question pools change for each license every four (4) years on a rotating basis.
 We recommend viewing and downloading the current amateur radio license exam question pools directly on the ARRL website.

 Take Practice Tests

 As you prepare and learn the material, you will find it helpful to take practice tests.
 There are many ways to do this online or on your smartphone.
 The ARRL allows you to take free practice exams through their website here.
+The other websites and apps mentioned above also provide this as part of their study experience.
 Once you are consistently passing the exams with room to spare, then you’re ready to take the test.